aiclouds/siimple/packages/siimple-icons/README.md

     }
 </style>

-<span class="si si-star yellow-star"></span>
+<span class="siimple-icon siimple-icon-star yellow-star"></span>
 ```

 ### Using the SVG sprite

-You should copy `siimple-icons.svg` into the assets folder of your project.
+You should copy `svg/siimple-icons.svg` into the assets folder of your project.
 Now, in your HTMl document where you are going to use an icon, create a `<svg>` element and add the following information to it:

 - Add a `viewbox="0 0 48 48"` attribute.
 - **Optionally** add a `class` attrbitue with the class (or classes) used to style your icon.
 See the example below.